 - Collision risk.
-The RYA believes that the collision risk posed by tidal energy arrays and associate infrastructure to recreational craft can be minimised by specifying: - o a minimum underwater clearance of 4 metres below chart datum for submerged Tidal Energy Converters and associated infrastructure assuming flat water conditions.
-However, given the nature of these devices and the high tidal energy environments that they will be located in, the RYA proposes that an underwater clearance of 8 metres below chart datum would give an appropriate safety margin for submerged devices and associated infrastructure - appropriate location, charting, marking and lighting of tidal energy arrays - o zoning of navigation in areas in close proximity to barrages and lagoons - Charting, marking and lighting.
-The RYA supports the guidance provided by the MCA.
-UKHO and General Lighthouse Authorities on the charting, marking and lighting of tidal energy arrays and works with them to identify site specific issues that may occur. - Navigational and communication equipment.
-Any proposed development should • account for any effect on small craft navigation and communication equipment in detail. - Location. - o Recreational routes, general sailing areas, racing areas and access to boating facilities and anchorages must be accounted for when examining the impacts of tidal energy developments and their associated infrastructure - o Poorly sited tidal energy arrays and those that are built within the 12nm limit may increase the risk to Safety of Navigation and discourage visiting boaters to the area.
+The RYA believes that the collision risk posed by tidal energy arrays and associate infrastructure to recreational craft can be minimised by specifying: - o a minimum safe water clearance over submerged structures and associated infrastructure determined in accordance with the DFT/MCA Under Keel Clearance policy paper giving guidance to developers in assessing minimum water depth over tidal devices - zoning of navigation in areas in close proximity to barrages and lagoons - Charting, marking and lighting.
+The RYA supports the guidance provided by the MCA, UKHO and General Lighthouse Authorities on the charting, marking and lighting of tidal energy arrays and works with them to identify site specific issues that may occur. - Navigational and communication equipment.
+Any proposed development should account for any effect on small craft navigation and communication equipment in detail. - Location. - o Recreational routes, general sailing areas, racing areas and access to boating facilities and anchorages must be accounted for when examining the impacts of tidal energy developments and their associated infrastructure - o Poorly sited tidal energy arrays and those that are built within the 12nm limit may increase the risk to Safety of Navigation and discourage visiting boaters to the area.
 This would have an adverse effect not only on visitors but also on the local economy - Sailing and racing areas.
-Any interference or turbulence or adverse impact on tidal • streams created by a tidal energy array in a sailing or racing area would create a significant negative impact on the site and diminish its value for recreation. - Cumulative and in-combination effects.
+Any interference or turbulence or adverse impact on tidal streams created by a tidal energy array in a sailing or racing area would create a significant negative impact on the site and diminish its value for recreation. - Cumulative and in-combination effects.
 The RYA expects development site plans to include all adjacent developments that may have cumulative and in-combination effects on shipping and navigation.